to-ton/wecart-api/readme.md

 # wecart-api
-*all creadentials found here are voided.*
+*note: all creadentials found here are voided.*

 **description:** A comprehensive documentation of wecart-api.